Stevens Institute of Technology: Statistics

 Biography

-Jay Weinberg is an American musician who is best known as the former drummer of heavy metal band Slipknot.
+Jay Bradley Weinberg is an American musician, best known as the former drummer of Slipknot.
 He is the son of longtime Bruce Springsteen drummer Max Weinberg.
 He played with the punk rock band the Reveling and toured in 2009 as a drummer with Bruce Springsteen's E Street Band, substituting for his father.
 During 2010, he was briefly the drummer for Madball.
 During 2011 and 2012, Weinberg played with Against Me!.
 In 2014, Weinberg replaced Joey Jordison as the drummer for Slipknot, and stayed with the band until his firing in November 2023.
-In 2024, Weinberg was announced as the touring drummer for Infectious Grooves, filling in for Brooks Wackerman.
+In 2024, Weinberg was announced as the new drummer for Infectious Grooves, replacing Brooks Wackerman.
+He then joined Suicidal Tendencies, before leaving the band in early 2026.

 3. Alexander Calder